-Annual avoidance map updates will be coordinated by the Forest Service Geospatial Service and Technology Center (GSTC), using updated TEPCS GIS inputs from GIS Coordinators within required national forests or regions.
-Annually, each forest or region with TEPCS species that may be affected by the application of aerial fire retardant must provide updated GIS information to GSTC.
-These layers must follow specified data format requirements identified in 'Interim/Periodic or Local Updates' above.
-Upon meeting the deadline (to be determined at a later date, likely during December or January), GSTC will compile all local/regional TEPCS data and integrate to create digital retardant avoidance Pdf's for each Forest Service quadrangle where retardant could be applied.
-These maps will be provided in digital Pdf format and may be printed as hardcopy booklets or used otherwise.
-Further, GSTC will update the national aerial retardant avoidance GIS layer at the FS Enterprise Data Warehouse which will provide access of TEPCS retardant avoidance areas to personnel within the FS as well as to external partners.
-This geospatial layer can be used in web map applications such as Google Maps, as well as other portable applications/platforms such as IPad, etc. and desktop software such as ArcGIS.
+Annual avoidance quad map updates will be coordinated by the Forest Service Geospatial Service and Technology Center (GSTC), using updated TEPCS and hydrographic GIS inputs from GIS Coordinators within each national forest or region.
+Annually, each forest or region with TEPCS species that may be affected by the application of aerial fire retardant must provide updated GIS information to support map revisions.
+These layers must follow specified data format requirements identified in this chapter and the associated Sharepoint site given below.
+Upon meeting the deadline for updated avoidance information (specified in the most recent letter from the Deputy Chief), GSTC will compile all local/regional TEPCS and hydrographic data and integrate them to create digital retardant avoidance Pdf's for each Forest Service quadrangle where retardant must be avoided.
+These maps will be provided at the FS O Drive in digital Georeferenced Pdf format and may be printed as hardcopy booklets or used otherwise.
+Further, GSTC will update the national aerial retardant avoidance GIS layers at the FS Enterprise Data Warehouse which will provide access of TEPCS and hydrographic retardant avoidance areas to personnel within the FS as well as to external partners.
+These geospatial layers can be used in web map applications such as Google Maps, as well as other portable applications/platforms such as IPad, etc. and desktop software such as ArcGIS, with details provided on the mapping Sharepoint site: https://ems- team.usda.gov/sites/fs-fam-frmapping/SitePages/Home.aspx.